-Check whether the serial cable is connected correctly, whether the COM port number is correct, and whether the baud rate is set correctly according to Table 3-3.
+Check whether the serial cable is connected correctly, whether the COM port number is correct, and whether the baud rate is set correctly.
 It is recommended to first use the SDK default firmware to detect the development environment.

-5.2 Why does the Mobile Phone Discover No Bluetooth Advertising?
+5.2 Why Does the Mobile Phone Discover No Bluetooth Advertising?